Sampson Simson: Legacy

-Simson's estate bequeathed large sums of money to Jewish and general institutions, including $50,000 that, after the death of a niece, should be paid "to any responsible corporation in this city whose permanent fund is established by its charter for the purpose of ameliorating the condition of the Jews in Jerusalem, Palestine."
+Simson's estate bequeathed large sums of money to Jewish and general institutions, including $50,000 that, after the death of his nephew Moses, should be paid "to any responsible corporation in this city whose permanent fund is established by its charter for the purpose of ameliorating the condition of the Jews in Jerusalem, Palestine."
+If no such society existed at the time, the money would instead go to the heirs of his niece and nephew.

 In 1888, the New York State Supreme Court decided that the sum, plus 30 years' interest, was to be paid to the North American Relief Society for Indigent Jews in Jerusalem.
-However, the niece's heir appealed the ruling, and the New York State Court of Appeals overturned it on what would today be considered a technicality (the difference between "charitable" and "benevolent" purposes), awarding the full amount to the heir.
+However, the son of the Simon's niece Jochebed appealed the ruling, and the New York Court of Appeals overturned it, the difference between "charitable" and "benevolent" purposes.
+The North American Relief Society for Indigent Jews in Jerusalem was chartered to contribute to the "relief of the indigent Jews, in Jerusalem" while Simson's will called for the money to be donated to an organization promoting "education, arts and sciences, and by learning them mechanical and agricultural vocations."
+As a result, the full amount was awarded to the heir.

 Mount Sinai Hospital was recently ranked as one of the best hospitals in the United States by U.S. News & World Report.